DylanLWScott/kafka_tools_completion/README.md

 # Kafka Tools Completion

 ## Overview
-Command completion for Kafka tools commands
+Command completion for Kafka tools and bin commands

 ## How to Enable
 * Source the files for use or place these inside your shell profile like: ~/.bash_profile or ~/.bashrc: